slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Oliver Wendell Holmes*

 > *"I know quite certainly that I myself have no special talent.
 Curiosity, obsession and dogged endurance, combined with self-criticism, have brought me to my ideas." (...)
 "Imagination is more important than knowledge.
-For knowledge is limited to all we now know and understand, while imagination embraces the entire world, and all there ever will be to know and understand."
+For knowledge is limited to all we now know and understand, while imagination embraces the entire world, and all there ever will be to know and understand." (...)
+"Creativity is intelligence having fun."
 -- Albert Einstein*

 > *"When nothing is sure, everything is possible."